News Deeply has laid off staff members and is cutting some of its publications

 Setrakian has confirmed the layoffs to me.

-For the last three-plus years, News Deeply was trying out a different model for beat reporting.
-It launched a series of “platforms” focused on specific subjects that reporters could dig deep into.
-They included Oceans Deeply, Refugees Deeply, Peacekeeping Deeply, Water Deeply, Women’s Advancement Deeply, and Malnutrition Deeply.
+For more than six years, News Deeply has been working on a different model for beat reporting.
+It launched a series of “platforms” focused on specific subjects into which reporters can dig deep.
+They included Oceans Deeply, Syria Deeply, Refugees Deeply, Peacebuilding Deeply, Water Deeply, Women’s Advancement Deeply, and Malnutrition Deeply.

-The idea behind the model was that each subject was sorely under-reported, and a group of readers would benefit from more nuanced and constant coverage of the subjects.
+The idea behind the model is that each subject is sorely underreported, and a group of readers would benefit from more nuanced and constant coverage of the subjects.
 And the sites were known for great–often unsung–reporting.
-For example, Women’s Advancement Deeply reported that the Trump administration showed opposition to a W.H.O. measure in support of breast feeding a month before the New York Times covered it.
+For example, Malnutrition Deeply reported that the Trump administration showed opposition to a WHO measure in support of breastfeeding a month before the New York Times covered it.

 It seems some of these platforms haven’t been working out as well as planned.
-Now the website only displays three platforms: Refugees Deeply, Women’s Advancement Deeply, and Waters Deeply.
+Now the website only displays three platforms: Refugees Deeply, Women’s Advancement Deeply, and Water Deeply.
 When users navigate to the other platforms, they are met with an announcement that the sites are “pausing publication.”
-And it seems at least some of the staff associated with these sub-publications have been laid off.
+And it seems that at least some of the staff associated with these platforms have been laid off.
 It’s unclear how many people were impacted.
+The company has sunset other publications before, too, including Ebola Deeply and Arctic Deeply.

-The three websites that remain have funding pleas at the bottom of their home pages.
+The three websites that remain have funding appeals at the bottom of their home pages.

 In an email statement, Setrakian confirmed the site changes to me.
-She went on to write that the company’s model “allows us to pop up and fold down thematic platforms.”
-But she added, “it’s always sad for us to see any of them go dark.
+She wrote that the company’s model “allows us to pop up and fold down thematic platforms.”
+But, she added, “It’s always sad for us to see any of them go dark.
 Letting go of colleagues when that happens is the hardest part of my job as a CEO.”

-Setrakian concluded, “The journalists behind each platform have done phenomenal works–often the only focused coverage of some of the most vita issues of our time … While we loved serving up that work, our financial support for these topics has come to a close.”
+Setrakian concluded, “The journalists behind each platform have done phenomenal work–often the only focused coverage of some of the most vital issues of our time . . .
+While we loved serving up that work, our financial support for these topics has come to a close.”

-Note: Correction: An earlier version of this article misstated the name of Peacebuilding Deeply, and miswrote which platform broke the Trump administration breastfeeding story.
-We regret the error.